 Pole beans do quite well when planted near:

-The Allium family does neither pole or bush beans any favors.
-Members such as chives, leeks, garlic and onions exude an antibacterial that kills the bacteria on the roots of the beans and halts their nitrogen fixing.
+Also, don’t forget to interplant with the corn and squash!
+Just as there are beneficial crops to plant with beans, there are other plants to avoid.
+The Allium family does neither pole nor bush beans any favors.
+Members such as chives, leeks, garlic, and onions exude an antibacterial that kills the bacteria on the roots of the beans and halts their nitrogen fixing.
+In the case of pole beans, avoid planting near beets or any of the Brassica family: kale, broccoli, cabbage, and cauliflower.
+Don’t plant pole beans with sunflowers either, for obvious reasons.